 The Hydrow Connected Rower

 Chances are that you have heard about the Hydrow, either on television or from online ads.
-It’s still new compared to many brands on the market, but the Hydrow is the first truly-connected rower offering a real rowing experience that many people could relate to, similar to the Peloton spin bike, except that it’s for rowing.
+It’s still new compared to many brands on the market, but the Hydrow is the first truly-connected rower offering a real rowing experience that many people could relate to, similar to the Peloton spin bike ( see our comparison of Hydrow vs Peloton Row ), except that it’s for rowing.